NVIDIA/deepops/docs/slurm-perf-cluster.md

 ## Using Slurm

   The Slurm cluster is now configured to run high-performance multi-node Deep Learning training jobs.

-   For cluster usage review the official [Slurm documentation](https://slurm.schedmd.com/overview.html) for cluster usage.
+  For cluster usage review the official [Slurm documentation](https://slurm.schedmd.com/overview.html).

-   For examples on training Deep Learning models using single-node, multi-node, or interactive jobs refer to the [example scripts](examples/slurm-perf/).
+  For examples of how to run BERT multi-node training jobs using this configuration, consult the [Multi-Node BERT User Guide](https://docs.nvidia.com/ngc/multi-node-bert-user-guide/).